lunacookies/blog/content/const-pointers.md

 the CPU’s memory management unit, or MMU, lets us specify the _protection_ for our memory.
-You can think of memory protection like Unix file permissions, but with three bits instead of three bytes: a bit for the ability to read from memory (`PROT_READ`), a bit for the ability to write to memory (`PROT_WRITE`), and a bit the ability to execute code stored in memory (`PROT_EXEC`).
+You can think of memory protection like Unix file permissions, but with three bits instead of three octets: a bit for the ability to read from memory (`PROT_READ`), a bit for the ability to write to memory (`PROT_WRITE`), and a bit the ability to execute code stored in memory (`PROT_EXEC`).